Annual change to your rent

 Do I have to change my standing order?

-If you pay your rent by standing order you need to contact your bank to change your payment to the new amount.
+If you pay your rent by standing order you need to contact your bank to change your payment to the new amount given in your annual letter.

 How do you spend my rent?